Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps: Abstract

 \section{Abstract}

 The image of the branch set of a PL branched cover between PL $n$-manifolds is a simplicial $(n-2)$-complex.
-We demonstrate that the reverse implication also holds: a branched cover $f \colon \bS^n \to \bS^n$ with the image of the branch set contained in a simplicial $(n-2)$-complex is equivalent up to homeomorphism to a PL mapping.
+We demonstrate that the reverse implication also holds: an open and discrete map $f \colon \bS^n \to \bS^n$ with the image of the branch set contained in a simplicial $(n-2)$-complex is equivalent up to homeomorphism to a PL branched cover.